Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-emily-turner.html.markdown

 I was wary that Sunday and Saturday services aren’t great so I needed to get as far as I could on the Friday.
 I was also wary that in the winter at 5pm I could end up in the middle of nowhere, in the dark, without a hotel.
 I left at 5am, took a night bus just down the road to Manor House, then another to Enfield and then another to Potters Bar.
 Then to Luton and onwards.

 I had some one minute interchanges that I doubted I would make and I definitely didn’t!
-But there was enough to make sure I got to where I needed to go.
+But there were enough options to make sure I got to where I needed to go.

 ### Flight Free UK